FeatureBaseDB/featurebase/transaction.md

 - [ ] implement and use persistent transaction store rather than inmem.
 - [ ] update go-pilosa/gpexp to actually USE transactions
   - [ ] update IDK to use updated go-pilosa

+- ID validation.
+No slashes, no non-URL safe chars

 #### Testing TransactionManager
 - there should never be more than one Exclusive transaction